 Dr Jason Ensor works at the forefront of digital humanities and eResearch.
 With nearly two decades in humanities and technology arenas, he has built a reputation for developing, supporting and fostering the innovative use of technology within higher education research as both a method of inquiry and a means of dissemination.
-An accomplished professional and academic, he has spent the past two and a half years developing the digital humanities program at Western Sydney University, which has helped position the Digital Humanities Research Group at the forefront of the research field in the Asia-Pacific region.
+A highly productive professional and academic, he has spent the past three years developing the digital humanities program at Western Sydney University, which has helped position the Digital Humanities Research Group at the forefront of the field in the Asia-Pacific region.

 Jason has held positions at The University of Queensland (Brisbane), Curtin University of Technology (Perth), Murdoch University (Perth), The University of Western Australia (Perth), The Australian National University (Canberra) and Western Sydney University (Sydney).
 He is currently a Visiting Fellow of Huygens ING (Den Haag, 2015-2016).
 Most recently, he was Data Analyst in Research & Development at Murdoch University and Technical Officer for the Australian Centre for Indigenous History at The Australian National University.
 In Perth Jason administered Murdoch University’s ERA (Excellence in Research Australia) complete ERA2 data submission.
 In Canberra he led the technical design and development of one of the largest digital history and knowledge management projects in the field of Australian Indigenous History.
 A regular speaker in Australia, internationally Jason has presented research in Whistler (Canada), Rotterdam and Den Haag (The Netherlands), Montreal (Canada), Nancy (France), Wellington (New Zealand) and Antwerp (Belgium).
 In 2016 he will give talks in Paris (France), Den Haag (The Netherlands), Oxford (United Kingdom) and Stanford (United States), and in August will chair a distinguished international NIAS-Lorentz workshop on mutual cultural heritage in Leiden (The Netherlands).